frictionlessdata/datapackage/specs/table-schema.md

       All
     </td>
     <td>
-      Indicates whether this field is allowed to be `null`.
-If required is `true`, then `null` is disallowed.
+      Indicates whether this field cannot be `null`.
+If required is `false` (the default), then `null` is allowed.
 See the section on `missingValues` for how, in the physical representation of the data, strings can represent `null` values.
+Fields listed as [primary keys](#primary-keys) are required by default unless required is explicitly set to `false`.
     </td>
   </tr>
   <tr>